SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

 ??? abstract "Taskhostw Wrong Parent"

     Detects if the Taskhostw process was executed by a non-legitimate parent process.
 Taskhostw is a software component of Windows service start manager, it starts DLL-based Windows services when the computer boots up.

     - **Effort:** intermediate

+??? abstract "Usage Of Procdump With Common Arguments"

+    Detects the usage of Procdump sysinternals tool with some common arguments and followed by common patterns.

+    - **Effort:** intermediate